yizheng-wang/Research-on-Solving-Partial-Differential-Equations-of-Solid-Mechanics-Based-on-PINN/readme.md

 @author: yizheng wang (王一铮), 447650327@qq.com or wang-yz19@mails.tsinghua.edu.cn revise from https://github.com/MinhNguyenIKM/dem_hyperelasticity

 We will keep updating it, if you find any problem, please contact me without any hesitation by email.
-Thank you!
+Thank you !

 IF it is helpful, please star me!